sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     [cds] - server listening on { url: 'http://localhost:4004' }
     [ terminate with ^C ]
     ```
+    >This means, `cds watch` detected the changes in `db/schema.cds` and automatically bootstrapped an in-memory SQLite database when restarting the server process.

 4. To test your service, go to: <http://localhost:4004>